biowpn/bioweapon/_posts/2024-11-12-what-does-f-x-mean.md

 ## Intro

 It is universally agreed that C++ is a complex language.
 One reason is that its syntax is highly overloaded, meaning that the same code could mean many different things.
-Let's do a simple mental exersice by considering the following code:
+Let's do a simple mental exercise by considering the following code:

 ```cpp
 f(x)